 How to Do It

 Now that you know more about paying off those loans, you may be eager to move forward.
 In many cases, it’s as simple as sending extra money, whether you wipe out the debt with one payment or just pay a little extra each month.
-Call or email your lender and explain what your goals are.
-Ask how to proceed so that your payments are properly applied to paying down your loan's principal and so that you know exactly how much to send.
+Call or email your lender, and explain what your goals are.
+Ask how to proceed so that your payments are properly applied to paying down your loan's principal so that you'll know exactly how much to send.